harshsikhwal/csdot/README.md

 graph.AddElement(node)
 ```

 To create an edge, we need to add a transition.
-A Transition is an element of edge:
+A Transition is an element of edge.

-To create an edge:
+### To create an edge:

 ```csharp